wheaney/XRLinuxDriver/README.md

  - [Fusion](https://github.com/xioTechnologies/Fusion)
  - [libevdev](https://gitlab.freedesktop.org/libevdev/libevdev)

-Fusion and hidapi source are included as Git submodules that you'll need to check out using the `git submodules` command. json-c may already be installed with your distro, and you'll want to install libevdev (e.g. 'sudo apt install libevdev-dev`)
+Fusion and hidapi source are included as Git submodules that you'll need to check out using the `git submodules` command. json-c may already be installed with your distro, and you'll want to install libevdev (e.g. `sudo apt install libevdev-dev`)

 ## Build